tenzir/tenzir/web/docs/tql2/functions/zip.md

 If both lists are null, `zip` returns null.
-If one of the lists is null or has a mismatching length, missing values are filled in with nulls, using the longer list's length and emitting a warning.
+If one of the lists is null or has a mismatching length, missing values are filled in with nulls, using the longer list's length, and a warning is emitted.

 ## Examples